LTBR Shareholder/Stockholder Letter Transcript:

 Lightbridge Corporation (NASDAQ: LTBR) is focused on developing advanced nuclear

-fuel technology essential for delivering abundant, zero-emission, clean energy and
+fuel technology essential to delivering abundant, zero-emission, clean energy and

 providing energy security to the world.
 The Company is developing Lightbridge Fuel , a

-proprietary next-generation nuclear fuel technology for existing light water reactors
+proprietary next-generation nuclear fuel technology for existing light-water and

-and pressurized heavy water reactors, significantly enhancing reactor safety,
+pressurized heavy-water reactors, significantly enhancing reactor safety, economics,

-economics, and proliferation resistance.
-The Company is also developing Lightbridge
+and proliferation resistance.
+The Company is also developing Lightbridge Fuel for new

 Lightbridge has entered into two long-term framework agreements with Battelle Energy

-Alliance, LLC, the United States Department of Energy's (DOE) operating contractor for
+Alliance, LLC, the United States Department of Energy s operating contractor for Idaho

-Idaho National Laboratory (INL), the United States' lead nuclear energy research and
+National Laboratory, the United States lead nuclear energy research and development

-development laboratory.
-DOE's Gateway for Accelerated Innovation in Nuclear (GAIN)
+laboratory.
+DOE s Gateway for Accelerated Innovation in Nuclear program has twice

-Technology and Texas A&M University.
-An extensive worldwide patent portfolio backs
+several years.
+An extensive worldwide patent portfolio backs Lightbridge s innovative

-Lightbridge's innovative fuel technology.
-Lightbridge is included in the Russell
+fuel technology.
+Lightbridge is included in the Russell 2000 and Russell 3000 Indexes.

 Lightbridge Corporation